surelybassy/RegressionAnalysisProject/README.md

-# RegressionAnalysisProject
+# Housing Price Analysis Project
+### Andrew Ashdown

 ## Project

-Using historical data from property sales in Washington state, USA, I have been ask to analyse and provide insight, as well as complete a number of specific tasks in SQL, Tableau and use Python to build a machine learning model to predict the selling prices of houses based on a variety of features on which the value of the house is evaluated.
+Using historical data from property sales in Washington state, USA, I was asked to analyse and provide insight, as well as complete a number of specific tasks in SQL, Tableau and use Python to build a machine learning model to predict the selling prices of houses based on a variety of features on which the value of the house is evaluated.

 ## My Approach